paritytech/polkadot/roadmap/implementors-guide/guide.md

   /// Note that the Candidate Backing subsystem should second the given candidate in the context of the
   /// given relay-parent (ref. by hash).
 This candidate must be validated.
   Second(Hash, CandidateReceipt),
+  /// Note a peer validator's statement about a particular candidate.
+Disagreements about validity must be escalated
+  /// to a broader check by Misbehavior Arbitration.
+Agreements are simply tallied until a quorum is reached.
+  Statement(Statement),
 }
 ```